mozilla/fxa/features/FxA-83-sign-in-confirmation-email/README.md

 - [ ] In `/account/keys`,
   use new `verifiedKeyFetchToken` auth strategy.
 - [ ] Add a new endpoint for token verification.
+- [ ] Modify the `/recovery_email/resend_status` endpoint
+  to handle both account verification and token verification emails (and know the difference).

 ### fxa-auth-db-mysql